tantlab/hyphe2text/README.md

 cd ..
 ```

-Then git clone this repository (hyphe2text) and install the requirements in a virtual environment:
+Then git clone this repository (hyphe2text) and install the requirements in the virtual environment:

 ```
 git clone https://github.com/tantlab/hyphe2text.git